'A disasterclass of defending!' - Man Utd make horror-show start against Spurs | Goal.com

 It was a performance that saw the bones of Ole Gunnar Solskjaer's squad laid bare in brutal fashion, as the Red Devils finished the first half down 4-1.

-Spurs doubled their haul in quick succession after Maguire brought down Harry Kane in midfield - and the England skipper outfoxed his international team-mate with a quick low free-kick into the space where he and Bailly should have been, allowing Son Heung-min to latch on and rifle home past David de Gea.
+Spurs doubled their haul in quick succession after Maguire brought down Harry Kane in midfield - and the England skipper outfoxed his international team-mate with a quick low free kick into the space where he and Bailly should have been, allowing Son Heung-min to latch on and clip home past David de Gea.

-The South Korea international turned provider for Tottenham's third just beyond the half-hour mark, only moments after United were reduced to 10 men with Anthony Martial sent off for a nudge on Erik Lamela after the latter appeared to elbow him.
+The South Korea international turned provider for Tottenham's third just beyond the half-hour mark, only moments after United were reduced to 10 men with Anthony Martial sent off for a tapping his hand in Erik Lamela's face after the latter appeared to elbow him.

 Son played his part in a fine one-two after Kane dislodged Nemanja Matic of possession around the United box, following De Gea and Bailly's decision to play out from the back, with the England man clipping it past the keeper.